-Eye injury, diseases and medication can cause cataracts, but the most common cause is the result of our natural aging process.
-Cataract development is usually a very gradual process of normal aging, but can occasionally occur rapidly.
-Many people are unaware that they have cataracts because the changes in their vision are so gradual.
-Cataracts are very common, affecting roughly 60% of people over the age of 60, and over 1.5 million cataract surgeries are performed in the United States each year.
+Eye injury, diseases, and medication can cause cataracts, but the most common cause is the result of our natural aging process.
+Cataract development is usually a very gradual process.
+Many people are unaware that they have cataracts because the change in their vision is gradual.
+Cataracts are very common, affecting roughly 60% of people over the age of 60.

 Cataract surgery is one of the safest and most effective surgical procedures.
-Most people are surprised to find out just how easy and pain-free is cataract surgery.
-Dr. Schneider performs no stitch clear cornea cataract surgery which in her hands takes about 10-15 minutes.
-The surgery is performed with topical numbing drops and IV sedation.
+Over 1.5 million cataract surgeries are performed in the United States each year.
+Dr. Schneider performs no stitch clear cornea cataract surgery in about 10-15 minutes; however, you are at the surgery center for 2-3 hours.
+The surgery is performed with topical anesthesia with IV sedation.
 There are no shots given around the eye.
-The only needle stick you will have is from the IV.
+The only needle stick you will have is for the IV.

 A microscopic incision, 2.4 millimeters in size, is created in the cornea as a self-sealing valve so that no stitch is required.
 The cataract is gently removed from the eye with phacoemulsification which utilizes ultrasonic power, vibration and then aspiration.
 A soft foldable acrylic intraocular lens, IOL, is placed in the eye.
-Dr. Schneider will chose the appropriate IOL for your eye after a thorough pre-operative discussion of the options: Monofocal AcrySof IQ IOL, Multifocal AcrySof ReStor IOL or an Astigmatism correcting AcrySof Toric IOL.* The lens is safely inserted through the 2.4 millimeter corneal incision.
+Dr. Schneider will choose the appropriate IOL for your eye after a thorough pre-operative discussion of the options: Monofocal AcrySof IQ IOL, Multifocal AcrySof ReStor IOL or an Astigmatism correcting AcrySof Toric IOL.* The lens is safely inserted through the 2.4-millimeter corneal incision.
 This completes the procedure.
 Most patients are back to their normal routine the following day.
 Cataract surgery has a success rate of over 98%.
 Continuous innovations and techniques such as those employed by Dr. Schneider make the procedure safer than ever.